Team-Deimos-IIT-Mandi/.github/profile/README.md

 - Use meaningful commit messages.
 - Do not upload irrelevant or large binary files unless required.
-- Keep branches small and focused.
+- Keep branches and PRs small and focused.
 - Rebase or squash commits before merging to `main` if needed.
 - Clean up stale branches after merging.